 Every website redesign process demands an in-depth understanding of the problems you need to address.
 Take your time to identify all the issues that your users may have experienced with your current site.

 Once that’s done, it’s time to think about metrics.
 How will you measure your success?
-There are multiple dimensions to a successful website: traffic, conversion rates, SEO ranking, etc. Ask yourself: “What do we need to achieve to consider this redesign successful?”
+There are multiple dimensions to a successful website: traffic, web conversion rates, SEO ranking, etc. Ask yourself: “What do we need to achieve to consider this redesign successful?”

 Here are a few examples: